Terminal Doppler Weather Radar Information

 The range resolution of the TDWR is finer than what is available in the Weather Surveillance Radar, 1988 Doppler (WSR-88D) or any other FAA radar that has weather channel capability.
 The TDWR utilizes a range gate resolution of 150 meters (m) for Doppler data.
 It has a resolution of 150 m for reflectivity data within 135 kilometers (km) and 300 m from beyond 135 km to 460 km.
 By contrast, the WSR-88D employed by the National Weather Service (NWS), Federal Aviation Administration (FAA) and Department of Defense (DoD) has a maximum range gate resolution of 250 m for Doppler and 1 km for surveillance data.

 The installation of a new signal processor for was completed on September, 13th, 2013.
-The upgraded signal processor will improve data quality and increase sensitivity on the Charlotte TDWR.
+The upgraded signal processor has improved data quality and increased sensitivity on the Charlotte TDWR.

 The angular (azimuth) resolution of the TDWR is nearly twice what is available in the WSR- 88D.
 Each radial in the TDWR has a beam width of 0.55 degrees.
 The average beam width for the WSR-88D is 0.95 degrees.
 Table 1 shows a comparison of technical specifications between the TDWR and the WSR-88D.